-Defendant Kallatt Mohammed ("Mohammed"), by and through his attorneys, Mohan Groble Scolaro, P.C., respectfully submits his answer to Plaintiff Darnell Harris' Complaint, and states as follows:
+Defendant Kallatt Mohammed ("Mohammed"), by and through one of his attorneys, Special Assistant Corporation Eric S. Palles of Mohan Groble Scolaro, P.C., respectfully submits his answer to Plaintiff Rasaan Shannon's Complaint, and states as follows:

-1. Since January 2016, the Circuit Court of Cook County, Illinois has overturned more than 200 wrongful convictions based on the staggering corruption of Sergeant Ronald Watts and his corrupt team of Chicago Police officers.
+1. Since January 2016, the Circuit Court of Cook County, Illinois has overturned more than 200 wrongful convictions based on the staggering corruption of Sergeant Ronald Watts and his corrupt team of Chicago police officers.

-ANSWER: Defendant Mohammed objects to the term "corrupt" and "corruption" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the terms "corruption" and "corrupt" as argumentative, vague and undefined.
+Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-2. Darnell Harris was convicted of crime he did not commit, and he is one of the most recent of the Watts team's wrongful convictions to be overturned.
+2. Rasaan Shannon. was convicted of a crime he did not commit, and his is one of the most recent of the Watts team's wrongful convictions to be overturned.